fencsik/CrossOver/crossover04/00README.txt

    sensitivity, criterion, and, optionally a capacity limit.

 To-do:
- - Create files to generate the max-rule model parameters described in the first submitted draft of the paper.
  - Fit both types of models allowing criterion to change with setsize.
  - Fit models using a genetic algorithm instead of gradient descent.